learn-co-students/SENG-SCF-110122-Phase1/04-objects/Readme.md

 obj['age'] = 5

-//Bracket notation allows variables to be passed in for keys let owner = 'shelbs' obj[owner] // value would display as 'shelbs'
+//Bracket notation allows variables to be passed in for keys let owner = 'owner' obj[owner] // the owner property in this case would be 'owner'. we will see this bracket notation more when we start iterating over data obj[owner] = 'shelbs'

 // {username: 'tiger rose', faveFood:{food:'salmon', serving: 100}, faveToys:['tennis ball', 'dog friends'], age:5}

 //Accessing properties
-//Properties can be access through dot or bracket notation obj.username //tiger rose obj['owner'] // shelbs
+//Properties can be access through dot or bracket notation obj.username //tiger rose obj['owner'] // or obj[owner] => shelbs

 //Accessing nested properties
 obj.favToys[1] // 'dog friends'